Divide-By-0/blog/content/posts/movies.md

 - **Drive my Car**: A Murukami classic.
 - **Handmaiden**: Korean, sexual mystery, gripping and edgy themes, strange straightforward romantic movie
 - **Portrait of a Lady on Fire**: Well made, 2x recommended to me
-- **Suzume**: November 2022 film by the same director and similar animation style as 'Your Name'
 - **Tar**: One filmmaker I met said that this was one of the most interesting and culturally relevant films she's ever seen, and that the director was directly mentored by Kubrick -- surprisingly high praise for such a recent film.
 - **City of God**: IMDb darling.
 Seems to have an interesting premise, portraying two communities of youth in a violent neighborhood.
 - **Amores Perros**: A car crash from three different storylines that affect each other in really interesting ways.